 Instead, he discovered birds and animals that had adapted to the different island environments in which they lived.
 There were iguanas that swam, finches that had evolved different-shaped beaks, giant tortoises with shells that differed in shape from island to island and much more.

-This summer, anyone arriving in the Galápagos will spot another Celebrity ship.
+This summer, anyone arriving in the Galápagos will spot another Celebrity Cruises ship.
 Celebrity Flora, more mega-yacht than cruise ship, arrived on the islands in June from Holland where she was built.
-I was lucky enough to get a peek at her before she left the shipyard and she looks fabulous, with light Scandinavian-style décor and all-suite accommodation.
+I was lucky enough to get a peek at her before she left the shipyard and she looks fabulous with light Scandinavian-style decor and all-suite accommodation.

-A cruise is a wonderful and easy way to see the Galápagos.
-As you get on board, try and unpack before visiting thedifferent bays and islands where you can hopashore and get close to everything from impish lava lizards to lumbering sea lions on walks with Ecuadorian guides registered by the Galápagos National Park.
+A cruise is a wonderful and easy way to see the Galápagos Islands.
+As you get ono board, try and unpack before visiting the different bays and islands where you can hop ashore and get close to everything from impish lava lizards to lumbering sea lions on walks with Ecuadorian guides registered by the Galápagos National Park.
 They travel with the ships and talk about the flora, fauna and history of the islands while ashore and during evening lectures.

-What wildlife you see depends on where you go, there are pelicans, sea lions and blue-footed boobies on Daphne Island and North Seymour, which is also home to frigate birds, easily identifiable from their puffed-up red chests.
-On Rabida Island, you’ll see Darwin’s finches, lava lizards, who communicate by a series of press-ups, and Galápagos mockingbirds.
+The wildlife you see depends on where you go.
+There are pelicans, sea lions and blue-footed boobies on Daphne Island and North Seymour, which is also home to frigate birds, easily identifiable from their puffed-up red chests.
+On Rabida Island, you’ll see Darwin’s finches, lava lizards (who communicate by a series of press-ups) and Galápagos mockingbirds.
 In Santa Cruz, trips to the highlands take groups search of the giant tortoises and usually allow free time in Puerto Ayora, the islands’ capital.